Authorjames/Discordia/README.md

 **Discord API library written in Lua for the Luvit runtime environment**

 This is a lightweight branch of Discordia that provides a minimal Lua library.
-- Gateway events are not automatically handled except for a partial `READY` handler
+- Gateway event payloads are not automatically parsed
-- Client events are raw gateway events using `payload.t` and `payload.d`
+- Client events are named `payload.t` and provide `payload.d`
 - REST API and WebSocket gateway methods are still available
+- No global ratelimiting (per-route limiting remains)
-- No automatic caching, manual management is required
+- No automatic caching (manual management is required)
-- No container classes, raw tables should be used
+- No container classes (raw tables should be used)
 - No voice features are provided

 ### Example